 Dunoon is ideally situated for exploring the towns and villages of Argyll, from Inverary and Loch Fyne in the north, to the Isle of Bute in the south.
 The countryside surrounding Dunoon boasts a host of lovely villages to explore, such as Kilmun, Ardentinny, Tighnabruaich, Kilfinan, Colintraive and Strachur.For longer day-trips there is the lovely harbour town of Oban and the splendour of Glencoe and the Highlands.
 While across the Firth of Clyde there are the traditional coastal towns of Largs and Troon, and of course Glasgow makes a enjoyable and easy day-trip.

 Cowal is an outdoor enthusiast’s paradise!
-There are countless fabulous walking routes that snake their ways through uninhabited glens and others that climb high into the mountains (the Cowal Way is a long-distance walk of 47 miles from Portavadie by Loch Fyne in the west to Ardgarten by Loch Long in the east); there are a huge range of mountain bike paths across the hills of Cowal; there is fantastic network of quiet roads for roadbiking; there are quiet tracks for pony trekking; beautiful reservoirs and sea inlets for fishing and an amazing array of wildlife including many sea birds, birds of prey, deer, pine martins, red squirrels, otters and dolphins.Here in Innellan itself we play host to a great range of activities:•Pony-trekking at the Velvet Path: 01369 830580•Golf at Innellan Golf Club•Fishing, Dunoon Angling Club•Beach combing - at the end of Trinity Lane!•Sailing at Toward Sailing Club•Tennis & bowling - Innellan Tennis/Bowling club•Forest walks: this photo was taken on a beautiful springtime walk up into the forests, reached on foot from The Snug
+There are countless fabulous walking routes that snake their ways through uninhabited glens and others that climb high into the mountains (the Loch Lomond & Cowal Way is a long-distance walk of 57 miles from Portavadie by Loch Fyne in the west, to Ardgarten by Loch Long in the east); there are a huge range of mountain bike paths across the hills of Cowal; there is fantastic network of quiet roads for roadbiking; there are quiet tracks for pony trekking; beautiful reservoirs and sea inlets for fishing and an amazing array of wildlife including many sea birds, birds of prey, deer, pine martins, red squirrels, otters and dolphins.You’ll find a great range of activities right here in Innellan:•Pony-trekking at the Velvet Path: 01369 830580•Golf at Innellan Golf Club•Fishing, Dunoon Angling Club•Beach combing - at the end of Trinity Lane!•Sailing at Toward Sailing Club•Tennis & lawn bowls at Innellan Tennis/Bowling club- less than a minute from the cottages•Forest walks: this photo was taken on a beautiful springtime walk up into the forests, reached on foot from The Innellan Cottages